amj203/warrior_run_python/README.md

 # Warrior Runner

 How to play
-* Use arrow keys to move arround
+* Use arrow keys to move around
 * Avoid flying obstacles
 * Arrive to the shield to win